 Note: Any child under age 26 who is placed with you for adoption will be eligible for coverage on the date the child is placed with you, even if the legal adoption is not yet final.
 If you do not legally adopt the child, all medical Plan coverage for the child will end when the placement ends.
-No provision will be made for continuing coverage (such as COBRA coverage) for the child.

-You must provide acceptable documentation on Dayforce for each eligible dependent whom you wish to enroll in the health plan.
+You must provide acceptable documentation on DAYFORCE for each eligible dependent whom you wish to enroll in the health plan.